 - Ensure all neuro-protective steps are optimized. - Place the patient on a manual bagging circuit and initiate manual hyperventilation with 100% oxygen.
-Reduce the end tidal carbon dioxide level to correlate with a PaCO2 of 4 to 4.5kPa. - Give Osmotic therapy.
-A dose of either of the below therapies act to reduce cerebral oedema - Mannitol 0.5g/kg (2.5ml/kg of 20% solution preferred) over 20 minutes OR - $\circ~$ 3% hypertonic sodium chloride 3ml/kg over 15 minutes - Follow osmotic therapy with volume as required to maintain blood pressure.
-Repeat osmotic therapy as needed. - Update the regional neurosurgical centre but be mindful that time is of the essence and every effort must be made not to introduce unnecessary delays.
+Reduce the end tidal carbon dioxide level to correlate with a PaCO2 of 4 to 4.5kPa. - Give hyperosmolar therapy. - Either 3% hypertonic sodium chloride 3ml/kg over 15 minutes - Or Mannitol 0.5g/kg (2.5ml/kg of 20% solution preferred) over 20 minutes - \\ Hyperosmolar therapy is an emergency treatment for rapid deterioration and lifesaving intervention prior to definitive treatment by neurosurgery.
+When administering this treatment, it is also expected that emergency neurosurgery advice is being sought and emergency transfer to neurosurgery is being arranged. \\ - Follow hyperosmolar therapy with volume as required to maintain blood pressure.
+Repeat hyperosmolar therapy as needed. - Update the regional neurosurgical centre but be mindful that time is of the essence and every effort must be made not to introduce unnecessary delays.
 Refer to the flowchart for the referral pathway and contact details for neurosurgery depending upon which hospital you are in.